learn-academy-2021-delta/treasure-hunt-sjproctor/README.md

   - wrapped a div around the mapped components logic
   - styled the gameboard using flexbox
   - added styles to the square to make the question mark larger and centered
-- As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+- As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array. (done)
+  - branch: alert-index
+  - create an onClick in the square div
+  - create a handler method for the square div
+  - passed index as props to square
+  - create a handleGamePlay method to act as a functional prop
+  - passed the handleGamePlay to Square
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji.
 - As a user, if I select the losing square the question mark will become a bomb emoji.